Two Reasons Chargebacks are on the Rise

 Reason 2: Fraud on the Rise

-There are many reasons that a consumer might not recognize a transaction.
+There are many reasons that a consumer might not recognise a transaction.
 It may be a case of benign friendly fraud caused by transaction confusion or household miscommunication.
 However, for the most part the rise in chargebacks is the result of an increase in genuine, good old-fashioned fraud.

 Payment fraud can come in many forms, but two are particularly prominent at the moment.
 In the first – called an account takeover (ATO) – criminals hack into a genuine consumer’s retail account to make purchases and arrange for the product to be delivered to an address they control.
 In the second, they steal a consumer’s card details and use them to set up a new account from scratch.